wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ![tracing fmwk sdk](images/tracing_framework_sdk.png)

+If you need deeper instrumentation, you can later augment specific function calls with one of the lower-level SDKs.

-## SDKs for Instrumenting Custom Operations
+## General-Purpose SDKs for Custom and Runtime Instrumentation

-Custom-level SDKs ("Level 2") enable you to instrument critical-path, proprietary business operations to send custom metrics, histograms, and trace data to Wavefront.
-These SDKs let you instrument any part of your application code, especially operations that are not based on any application framework that you can instrument with a framework-level SDK.
+General-purpose SDKs (Level 2) enable you to instrument critical areas in your code to send custom business metrics, histograms, and trace data to Wavefront.
+These SDKs are suitable for instrumenting entire applications, or for augmenting one or more framework-level SDKs in a microservice, where you might need to instrument functions that are not handled by any instrumented framework.
 See the [overview table](#SDKlevels) for language availability.

-Each custom-level SDK is a Wavefront implementation of a particular metrics or tracing specification in a supported language:
+Wavefront provides separate SDKs for 3 different areas of instrumentation.
+You can use any of these SDKs alone (for example, tracing only), or in combination with others (tracing, custom metrics, and runtime metrics):

 <table style="width: 100%">
 <colgroup>